“All beings are evolved from food”

 Undeterred, after several more attempts, I finally managed to go an entire day and night without consuming anything but spring water from the nearby well.

-I eventually discovered that fasting was like any other activity — it became easier with practice, almost like exercising some muscles that hadn’t been used much.
+I soon learned that it was easier to fast if I stayed busy and didn’t linger when one task was accomplished but immediately moved on to something else that was mentally and physically engaging.
+I also found that fasting is like any other activity — it becomes easier with practice, almost like exercising some muscles that hadn’t been used much.

 Over the course of several months, I slowly lengthened the duration of my fasts.
 I discovered that after three days my entire organism shifted gears.
 Suddenly I no longer craved food.
 I felt as if I could go on fasting as long as I liked.